team6749/FRC-Coding-Documentation/table of contents.md

 	5. [[3. software collaboration#testing]]
 - [[4. intro control systems]]
 	1. [[4. intro control systems#open loop vs closed loop]]
-	3. how we might want to go about controlling a motor using psudocode. explain concepts like how a loop works (program a thermostat in this example using the sensor to explain how timing works and relate specifically to robot code timings like the periodic loops)
+	3. how we might want to go about controlling a motor using pseudocode. explain concepts like how a loop works (program a thermostat in this example using the sensor to explain how timing works and relate specifically to robot code timings like the periodic loops)
 - [[5. basic programming]]
 	1. [[5. basic programming#make a website]]
 	2. [[5. basic programming#intro to java]]